oracle-devrel/devo.tutorials/deploy-apache-superset-with-mds-on-oci.md

 ## Deployment

-The deployment will start, with the sample data load, this takes approximately 30 minutes…
+The deployment will start, with the sample data load, and this takes approximately 30 minutes…

 {% img aligncenter assets/mds_superset/07.webp %}